ryanrudes/raNDoMcASe/README.md

 # raNDoMcASe
-An useless, esoteric programming language.
+A useless, esoteric programming language.

 raNDoMcASe is an esoteric, turing-complete programming language based in an equally-ridiculous language, Brain\*\*\*\*.